FluentValidation/FluentValidation/docs/_doc/start/installation.md

 title: Installation
 ---

 Before creating any validators, you will need to add a reference to FluentValidation.dll in your project.
-FluentValidation is availale as either a netstandard2.0 library or as a net45 library for older projects.
+FluentValidation is available as either a netstandard2.0 library or as a net45 library for older projects.

 The simplest way to do this is to use either the NuGet package manager, or the dotnet CLI.